 Indicates that no optimizations for sharing internal resources are specified.
 If the default domain or hosting interface specified an optimization, then the loader uses that; otherwise, the loader uses SingleDomain.

 Indicates that the application will probably have a single domain, and loader must not share internal resources across application domains.

-The meaning of MultiDomainHost changed in the .NET Framework version 2.0.
+MultiDomainHost changed starting with .NET Framework version 2.0.
 The loader now shares resources across application domains only for assemblies that have been added to the global assembly cache.

 For more information on assembly sharing and domain-neutral assembly loading, see Application Domains and Assemblies.